 Winters have already crept in, and no one wants to stay all cooped up inside the house.
-Everyone, even newborns and toddlers, need fresh air.
-However, it is tricky to maintain a balance between keeping baby warm during winters and not to overheat him.
-So, find out some wonderful ways to make sure that your newborn doesn’t face any discomfort during winters and stays healthy.
+Everyone, even newborns and toddlers, needs fresh air.
+However, it is tricky to maintain a balance between keeping the baby warm in winters and not to layer him so much that he/she starts feeling hot.
+So, let’s find out some wonderful ways to make sure that your newborn isn’t uncomfortable during winters and stays warm and healthy.

 Video: How to Keep Your Baby Warm During Winter – Tips and Tricks